mpyw/cowitter/tutorial/02-example_application_for_your_own_personal_use.md

 } catch (\RuntimeException $e) {

-    // Jump here if an errors has ocurred echo "Error: {$e->getMessage()}\n";
+    // Jump here if an errors has occurred echo "Error: {$e->getMessage()}\n";

 }